Gary Sheffield: New York Mets

-On April 17, Sheffield hit his 500th home run in a game against the Milwaukee Brewers, becoming the 25th player in MLB history to reach that milestone, the first player to achieve this as a pinch-hitter, and the first to do so in a Mets uniform.
-Sheffield would also become the third player in Major League history to hit home runs before age 20 and after age 40, joining Ty Cobb and Rusty Staub.
+On April 17, Sheffield hit his 500th home run, becoming the 25th player in MLB history to reach that milestone, the first player to achieve this as a pinch-hitter, and the first to do so with the Mets.
+Sheffield was the third player in major league history to hit a home run before age 20 and after age 40, joining Ty Cobb and Rusty Staub.
 Alex Rodriguez became the fourth player to do so in 2015.
 Sheffield sat out a game in August when the Mets declined to offer him a contract extension.

 Retirement

 Sheffield did not play in 2010.
 Though he initially suggested he wanted to sign with a team for the 2011 season, he announced his retirement at the beginning of 2011 spring training.